dwgnr/ki-zentrum.github.io/_pages/cluster.md

         - Move to a partition on the cluster that is better suited for your workload (e.g. a small 50M parameter model training run can easily be executed on older GPU generations).
         - Increase the batch size of your training/inference job.
         - Improve data loading:
-            - Allocate more workers (more CPUs) to preprocess and transfer data to the GPU
+            - Allocate more workers (more CPUs) to preprocess and transfer data to the GPU.
-            - Use faster storage for your data e.g. local SSDs instead of shared filesystem or store more data in main memory (RAM)
+            - Use faster storage for your data e.g. local SSDs instead of shared filesystem or store more data in main memory (RAM).
         - Stack multiple jobs on the same GPU using NVIDIA MPS (see this section in our [User Guide](user-guide/#nvidia-multi-process-service) for more details).
 - **I received an error message similar to `RuntimeError: CUDA Out of memory`.**
-    - The error indicates that your allocated GPU does not have enough main memory to execute the current task.
+    - The error indicates that your allocated GPU does not have enough high-bandwidth memory (HBM) to execute the current task.
-    - Common causes of the `CUDA out of memory` error are the use of too large batch sizes or loading the model in full precision (`float32`), even though it is intended to be executed in half precision (`fp16`).
+    - Common causes of the `CUDA out of memory` error are the use of too large batch sizes or loading the model in full precision (`float32`), even though it is intended to be executed in half precision (`fp16` or `bf16`).
 Try reducing your batch size and/or converting your model/data to lower precision data types.
     - For information regarding GPU usage monitoring please refer to our [User Guide](user-guide/#working-with-nvidia-gpus).